anabaf/revenge-of-the-moron/README.md

 - Team collaboration: Working in a team allowed for fruitful discussions, compromise, and strategizing to optimize efficiency and create the best possible game with the time given.

 ## Installation

+For an easier installation, go to this link - [https://coniak.itch.io/revenge-of-the-moron] - and download the file, after, follow the instructions bellow.

 Access through terminal: